 Thermostat Replacement on a Nissan Quest V6

 The Nissan Quest is an excellent vehicle.
-I have owned several of these and have had really great service out of them.
-There are a few issues with these vehicles.
-One of which I would like to go over today is the replacement of the thermostat.
-The thermostat can go bad for any number of reasons and manifests its failure in several different ways.
+I have owned several of them, and in general, I've had really great service out of them.
+There are a few issues with these vehicles, though, one of which I would like to go over today: the replacement of the thermostat.
+The thermostat can go bad for any number of reasons, and it manifests its failure in several different ways.
 If you are undertaking this procedure, I trust that you have diagnosed the thermostat as faulty.

 Start this repair with the vehicle cold.
 Remove the negative battery cable.
 You will lose radio presets and other vehicle memory settings, so if these are important, take note and jot them down or take some pics.
 Remove the radiator cap.

 You will need a few tools.
-I used 90 degree pliers, 3/8 ratchet and short extension, 12mm deep and shallow sockets, 12mm combination (box/open) wrench, flat head screwdriver.
+I used 90-degree pliers, 3/8 ratchet and short extension, 12mm deep and shallow sockets, 12mm combination (box/open) wrench, and a flat-head screwdriver.